Owner Coaching · Leadership Ceiling · Business coaching

 Where the frame is useful.

-Use this frame when new tools create more movement but not more maturity.
+Use this frame when new methods create more movement but not more maturity.
 The stack grows.
 The company does not.

 Use it when senior people keep waiting for decisions that should have been delegated but never were.